theBlue0x/docs/docs/setup/local.md

 You will need the latest Java JDK installed on your computer and you will need to set your JAVA_HOME PATH.

-## Procedure To Install the JDK Software and Set JAVA_HOME on a Windows System

 1. To install the JDK software, do the following:

     -  Go to  [http://java.sun.com/javase/downloads/index.jsp](http://java.sun.com/javase/downloads/index.jsp).

-    -  Select the appropriate JDK software and click Download.
+    -  Select "Windows" ⇒ Download the "x64 Installer" (e.g., "jdk-17_windows-x64_bin.exe" - about 152MB) and click Download.

-      The JDK software is installed on your computer in the default location; for example, *C:\Program Files\Java\jdk1.6.0*.
+    -  Run the downloaded installer.
+Accept the defaults and follow the on screen instructions to complete the installation.

 2. To set JAVA_HOME, do the following:

     -  Right click My Computer and select Properties.